-Why the Zoom record button is missing for participants
+Why the Zoom record button is missing when you're a guest

-There's a "Request to record" feature mid-call, but in practice this is what usually happens:
+There's a "Request to record" prompt mid-call, but in practice what usually happens is one of:

 - The host is busy presenting and doesn't notice the prompt

-- Once declined, you can't really ask again
+- Once declined, you can't really bring it up again

-- The meeting URL arrived at the last minute with no time to align beforehand
+- The meeting invite arrived 30 minutes before kickoff, with no time to align beforehand

 |---|---|---|

-"I'd like to share notes with my team afterward — would it be okay to start recording?"
+"I'd like to share clean notes with my team afterward — okay if I record this one?"

-That said, there are situations where asking either won't work or isn't viable:
+That said, there are real situations where the ask either won't work or isn't viable:

 - The other side has an IT policy that flatly bans Zoom recording